-Like uncoordinated FSS earth stations, ESOMPs receiving in the frequency range 17.7-19.7 GHz shall not claim protection from stations of the FS; see ERC/DEC/(00)07 [23].
+Like uncoordinated FSS earth stations, ESOMPs receiving in the frequency range 17.7-19.7 GHz shall not claim protection from stations of the FS (see ERC Decision (00)07 [23]).

-There is the possibility that neighbouring countries could implement different allocations, in the 27.5 -29.1 GHz and 17.7-19.7 GHz bands, either to uncoordinated FSS or to FS applications.
-Furthermore ESOMPs operating in international waters could also operate in any of the above frequencies, subject to not causing interference to terrestrial systems.
+There is the possibility that neighbouring countries could implement different allocations, in the 27.5-29.1 GHz and 17.7-19.7 GHz bands, either to uncoordinated FSS or to FS applications.
+Furthermore, ESOMPs operating in international waters and airspace could also operate in any of the above frequencies, subject to not causing interference to terrestrial systems.